a-vasse/js-moviesdirectory/README.md

 - Reading from a json file and outputing
 - Highlighting search queries in the results

-- Bomus file: Using regex to add commas to long numbers
+- Bonus file: Using regex to add commas to long numbers